envisioning/vocab/vocab/Discriminator.md

 ---
 category: ARCH, CORE
+generality:
+- 0.86
+- 0.845
+- 0.83
+- 0.815
+- 0.8
+- 0.785
+- 0.77
 slug: discriminator
 summary: Model that determines the likelihood of a given input being real or fake, typically used in generative adversarial networks (GANs).
 title: Discriminator
 ---